Are spinal cord injuries permanent?

 After a spinal cord injury, the spinal cord is left in a very hectic state consisting of:

 - Cell deaths

 - Excitotoxicity (damage to neurons caused by hyperactive neurotransmitters)

 All these factors can contribute to tissue loss and the formation of cysts and glial scarring at the site of injury.
 While there are several barriers to spinal cord injury recovery, there are ways for individuals to improve their functional abilities and relearn movements.
 In the following section, we’ll discuss the mechanisms that make recovery after spinal cord injury possible.

 The Effects of Spinal Cord Injury Aren’t Always Permanent

-Physical damage to the spinal cord is permanent; however the spinal cord is also extremely adaptive and can be trained to rewire itself.
+Physical damage to the spinal cord is permanent; however the spinal cord is also extremely adaptive and can use neuroplasticity to reorganize itself.

 Spinal cord injury recovery consists of 2 parts: neuroprotection and neuroregeneration.

 Neuroprotection is all about limiting damage to the spinal cord.